Graphs admitting only constant splines: Graphs with rank one

 \section{Graphs with rank one}

-In this section, we consider labeled graphs that admit only constant splines, which we call graphs with rank one:
+In this section, we consider labeled graphs that admit only constant splines, which we call graphs with rank one.

 \begin{definition} Given a graph $G$ with edge labeling $\alpha$, a \textit{constant spline} on $(G,\alpha)$ takes the same value on every vertex of $G$.
-The graph $(G,\alpha)$ over a ring $R$ has \textit{rank one} if it admits only constant splines. \end{definition}
+The graph $(G,\alpha)$ has \textit{rank one} over the ring $R$ if it admits only constant splines. \end{definition}

-Graphs with rank one are particularly interesting from the point of view of Theorem \ref{T:generalbridge}.
-If the ``bridge" graph $H$ has rank one, then its contribution to the space of splines is trivial.
-Our main result is a characterization of which labeled graphs over $\Z_m$ have rank one.
+Graphs with rank one are particularly interesting from the point of view of subgraphs.
+By Theorem \ref{T:generalbridge}, if the ``bridge" graph $H$ has rank one, then its contribution to the space of splines is just zero.
+More generally, if a subgraph has rank one, it can be contracted to a vertex without changing the space of splines.
+Our main result is a characterization of rank one graphs over rings which are direct sums of irreducible rings.

-We begin by giving a sufficient condition for a graph to {\em not} have rank one (i.e., to admit non-constant splines).